HarshaVardhanNaiduGangavarapu/FTP_Simulation/README.md

 # Simulation of FTP protocol

-The goal of this project is to simulate the FTP protocol and create a client and server CLI using C.
+The goal of this project is to simulate the FTP protocol and create a client and server CLI in C.